Updated: Aug 6, 2022

 Rita's Tacos Pop-Up at Roy Boys, 2108 8th St. NW, Washington DC

-The Rita's Tacos pop-up menu is available at Roy Boys and features "Birria Tacos With Consomé."
-Note that these tacos are made with pork, not beef, and are served with Pepper Jack cheese, onions, and cilantro, as well as consommé.
+The Rita's Tacos pop-up menu is available at Roy Boys and features "Birria Taco" and a "Birria Quesadilla" made with beef, Pepper Jack cheese, onions, and cilantro, as well as consommé.

 Lupe Gamez, co-owner of La Eloteria, "a Latinx-owned pop-up shop" in Hyattsville, characterizes their home-based business as a "birreria," which features "different types of dishes made with birria meat."
 The menu includes birria quesadillas and pupusas, as well as quesabirria tacos.
 Sides of consommé are available at an additional charge.
 Gamez recommends the birria pupusa in addition to the bestselling quesabirria tacos.
 She says, "the mix with the tomato broth and the pickled cabbage is an innovative experience, the flavors just go together."

 Little Miner Taco has locations in Brentwood and North Bethesda, as well as a roaming food truck.
-All locations serve "Birria De Res & Beef Consommé," a taco trio with braised beef, Monterrey Jack cheese, green onions, and four ounces of broth for dipping.
-In addition, the North Bethesda location inside The Block Food Hall offers Birria Ramen, made with egg noodles, beef consommé broth, radish, corn, cilantro, onion, and chives.
+All locations serve variations of "quesotacos" featuring cheese and a broth for dipping.
 Find the location of the food truck here.

 Mexican On The Run, Baltimore County

-Mexican On The Run, a Baltimore County-based food truck that is commonly found in Towson during the fall and winter seasons, serves "Quesa Tacos (LA Style)" featuring corn tortillas, melted cheese, fresh cilantro, and diced onions with your choice of meat.
+Mexican On The Run, a Baltimore County-based food truck that is commonly found in Towson during the fall and winter seasons, serves “Birria Queso Tacos (L.A.
+Style) with a side of Consume” featuring corn tortillas, melted cheese, fresh cilantro, and diced onions with your choice of meat.
 Birria, their locally-sourced braised beef, is one of the multiple meats that you can select.
 Consommé is available separately.
 And if you're looking to try something in addition to quesabirria tacos, owner Jimmy Longoria who runs the business with his mother and brother says that his personal favorite are the mulitas, which he describes as a "taco sandwich" not available on many menus in the area.
 Stay up to date with Mexican On The Run's location via Instagram, Twitter, or Facebook.
-Weekly schedules are usually posted on Monday afternoons.
+Weekly schedules are usually posted on Monday afternoons and online orders are accepted.

 El Papi Street Tacos, 5904 Allentown Way, Camp Springs, MD